 With tax data concepts of economic resources and respective definitions of key measures are data-driven, because tax data is collected for administrative purpose.
-Tax statistics are available in the mentioned aggregated form showing tax units per taxable income/wealth brackets, but without any information on individuals.
+Tax statistics are often easily available in the mentioned aggregated form showing tax units per taxable income/wealth brackets, but without any information on individuals.
 The missing link on the micro level implies therefore that there is no possibility to do a conjoint analysis of income and wealth.
 In addition, information on consumption is missing at all.
 This leaves the researcher with the option to look at income or wealth, but not at both simultaneously.
 The definition of central measures is also often restricted, because only tax relevant measures are reported.
 Taxable incomes for example include direct social transfers (e.g. rents) but no taxes are subtracted.
 Thus, a researcher using tax data can neither look at a pre- nor a post-transfer measure (see Figure 1 on page 5).
 Taxable income is rather something in between.
 Furthermore, deductions impose changes to income measures, which can bias the result, when deductions change over time.
 The situation is far better when micro tax data is at hand.
 If income and wealth is taxed, a complete conjoint distributional analysis is possible.
-Key measures can also be constructed quite flexible, because Concerning Nonetheless, concerning this dimension, survey data is clearly superior, because concepts and measures can be tailored carefully to the need of scientists.
+Key measures can also be constructed quite flexible, because individual tax data contains information on pre-tax income (before deductions) as well as most important expenditures like taxes.
+However, detailed information on consumptions is still missing.
+Nonetheless, concerning this dimension, survey data is clearly superior, because concepts and measures can be tailored carefully to the need of scientists.

-The calculation of inequality measures is flexible when data is available on a micro levellike it is mostly the case with survey data and also with micro tax data.
+The calculation of inequality measures is flexible when data is available on a micro level - like it is mostly the case with survey data and also with micro tax data.
 If a researcher has to deal with aggregated tax data, however, calculation of inequality measures is restricted.
 First, the precision of the measures suffers (depending on the degree of aggregation).
 Second, it is not possible to decompose the measure by features on the micro level (e.g. income source or characteristics of the household).
 But all common measures (like the Gini coefficient or Theil Index) are still possible to calculate, even though calculation can be tedious.

 When looking at statistical units, a second drawback of tax data occurs.
 The statistical units of tax data are tax units (i.e. singles or married) or fiscal households, but these do not necessarily correspond to real households.
 Indeed, there are constellations where members of the same household submit several tax forms.
 A common case is an unmarried couple living together.
-With the change of household-structures and increasing alternative lifestyles this issue becomes increasingly important.Here again surveys are usually able to address the ideal statistical unit in a more appropriate way.
+With the change of household-structures and increasing alternative lifestyles this issue becomes increasingly important.
+Sometimes micro tax data can be enriched with a household id based on housing codes.
+Here again surveys are usually able to address the ideal statistical unit in a more appropriate way.